swilliams9772/mac_computer_use/README.md

 - File system interaction and editing capabilities
 - Robust error handling and user feedback
 - Visual progress indicators for thinking processes
+- **Support for Multiple Anthropic API Providers**: Works with Anthropic's API, Amazon Bedrock, and Google Vertex AI.
+- **Conversation History**: See your complete chat history with the AI in a clean interface.
+- **Tool Use**: Claude uses various tools to help you:
+  - **Computer Tool**: Let Claude control your computer with simulated mouse and keyboard actions
+  - **Bash Tool**: Run shell commands on your system
+  - **Text Editor Tool**: Edit files or create new ones
+  - **Web Search Tool**: Search the internet for current information and facts
+- **Visual Thinking**: See Claude's step-by-step reasoning process with the thinking feature (Claude 3.7 Sonnet only)
+- **Cross-Platform**: Works on macOS, Linux, and Windows.

 ## Prerequisites